leuas/Vrdndi/README.md

 ## System Architecture

-As shown in the picture below, the system fetches data from YouTube API and your local ActivityWatcher server.
+As shown in the picture below, the system fetches data from YouTube API and your local ActivityWatch server.
 It uses this data to predict your feed and uses database to transfer feed to website.

 **End-to-End Pipelines**: